-Lisa begins by sharing about Ohio City Power, a Neighborhood Connections grantee, and its growing capacity to serve the homeless and jobless of Cleveland, Ohio by building connectivity between resources, opportunity, and those in need.
+Lisa begins by sharing about Ohio City Power, a Neighborhood Connections grantee, and its growing capacity to serve the homeless and jobless of by building connectivity between resources, opportunity, and those in need.

 As Neighborhood Connections Program Director, Tom O’Brien has had the opportunity to observe, support and learn from a diverse community of local project leaders.